Loljaca/Emergent_Constraints/README.md

 ## Brief literature review
+P. M. Cox, C. Huntingford, M. S. Williamson, _Emergent constraint on equilibrium climate sensitivity from global temperature variability_, [Nature](https://www.nature.com/articles/nature25450), 2018:
 * emergent constraint:  variability of global mean temperature
-* consider the _Hasselman model_ for the variation in global mean temperature in response to a radiative forcing
+* consider _Hasselman model_ for the variation in global mean temperature in response to a radiative forcing
 * 16CMIP5 models, output compared to data from HadCRUT4, anomalies relative to the time-interval 1961-1990